How to Plan a Travel Budget: 12 Tips to Enjoy More While Spending Less

 Location matters

-Choosing budget-friendly destinations is a savvy strategy that can significantly stretch your budget.
+Where you go matters as much as how you spend once you're there.
 While it is all relative to where you come from, I have found that as a Canadian traveller, Spain and Portugal proved to be very budget-friendly compared to the UK, Italy and France.
 In more expensive or popular locations, opt for off-the-beaten-path itineraries to yield cost savings, as tourist-heavy areas tend to have higher prices.
-For example, we found southern Italy was generally less expensive than Rome just as Andalusia in Spain was less expensive than Barcelona.
+For example, we found southern Italy was generally less expensive than Rome, just as Andalusia in Spain was less expensive than Barcelona.
 We also stayed just outside Amsterdam and took transit into the city, which was a wonderful daily routine!
-World economics is a complex system and tourism is only one piece of the equation but I feel good spending my dollars in communities where local residents benefit directly from my visit.

 Prices Drop in the Off and Shoulder Season

-While the shoulder season is disappearing with the rise of tourism, choose to visit a country outside the busiest times for many benefits, not just economic ones.
+The shoulder season is shrinking - tourism has seen to that.
+But visiting outside peak times still offers real benefits, not just financial ones.
 Off-season may compromise on things like weather, when flowers are in bloom, whether you can swim in the sea, and if there are concerts or public events scheduled… but you may, instead, have fewer crowds, moderate temperatures, and smaller costs.
 You have to weigh the pros and cons for yourself.

 I was shocked at the price increase of apartments in Rome in March as compared to April!
-A one-month difference saw places triple in price!
+A one-month difference saw accommodation triple in price!
 In large, iconic cities with lots of tourism, this rate hike will be a common story.
-So as a budget-conscious traveller, what did I do?
+So, as a budget-conscious traveller, what did I do?
 I decided to spend only 4 nights in Rome instead of the original plan of 10.
 In hindsight, I wish I had flipped my itinerary around to spend the full 10 days in Rome in March and avoided the city when the high season hit in April.
-Next time!
+The lesson: research seasonal pricing before you set your itinerary, not after.

 Shop Around for More Savings

+Pick a booking site you love and take advantage of any loyalty perks.
+For example, I often use booking.com and receive discounts!
 I try to play the loyalty game strategically with accommodation booking sites.
 Some offer a free stay after a certain number of nights, some offer extra discounts with more bookings, and some have great sales.
-I find this fun…but others find it agonizing.
+I find this fun, but others find it agonizing.
 Only spend the time finding savings this way if you like travel bargain-hunting!

 Evaluate the Extras

 Views, terraces, space, beach access, a central location, and charm all cost more.
 I don’t compromise on these factors when they are a priority for a trip or place.
 I also read reviews carefully for clues as to if/how these extras might add to the experience.
-For example, we stayed in one place that had a sweet photo of a cafe table and chairs surrounded by plants.
-I didn’t find a single review that said anything about this outdoor space - good or bad.
-We stayed there for other reasons and, as expected, it was a cute display but not very functional and didn’t add any value to our stay.
-Typically I balance what I’m after with how much I’m willing to spend, and what’s available.
+For example, I once booked a place partly for its charming outdoor terrace.
+Not a single review mentioned it.
+Cute in photos, useless in reality.
+Read reviews carefully for what people actually experienced, not just what the listing promises.

 Consider Accommodation Alternatives

-I have stayed in many hotels during my career.
-For me, luxury was delightful when it wasn’t out of my pocket but after a while, I noticed that big hotels have a standardized feel.
-I remember staying in a lovely luxury hotel in Ottawa, thinking I could be in Vancouver, London, California, or anywhere!
-It was very nice but had limited local personality.
+During my working years, I stayed in plenty of hotels on someone else's dime, and honestly, I loved it.
+But I started noticing that big hotels have a standardized feel.
+I remember standing in a lovely luxury hotel in Ottawa, thinking: I could be in Vancouver, London, or California right now.
+Very nice.
+Zero local personality.
+Now that I'm retired and spending my own money, the travel math has completely changed.
 On my own dime, I am continuing to explore alternative accommodation options to both save a substantial amount of money AND make my travels unique, interesting, and with a local flair.

 Accommodation has the potential to be the biggest percentage of a travel budget.
-On a 10-week trip to Spain and Portugal, we made choices that brought this down considerably, leaving more for activities (and buying Christmas presents!).
-On the trip we:
+On a 10-week trip to Spain and Portugal, we made choices that brought this down considerably, leaving more for activities (and buying Christmas presents).

 Used reward points for 5 nights